humanetes-com/proof-of-positive-interaction/README.md

-# Substrate Node Template
+# Substrate Node popi

 A fresh [Substrate](https://substrate.io/) node, ready for hacking :rocket:

-A standalone version of this template is available for each release of Polkadot in the [Substrate Developer Hub Parachain Template](https://github.com/substrate-developer-hub/substrate-parachain-template/) repository.
+A standalone version of this popi is available for each release of Polkadot in the [Substrate Developer Hub Parachain popi](https://github.com/substrate-developer-hub/substrate-parachain-popi/) repository.
-The parachain template is generated directly at each Polkadot release branch from the [Node Template in Substrate](https://github.com/paritytech/substrate/tree/master/bin/node-template) upstream
+The parachain popi is generated directly at each Polkadot release branch from the [Node popi in Substrate](https://github.com/paritytech/substrate/tree/master/bin/node-popi) upstream

 It is usually best to use the standalone version to start a new project.
-All bugs, suggestions, and feature requests should be made upstream in the [Substrate](https://github.com/paritytech/substrate/tree/master/bin/node-template) repository.
+All bugs, suggestions, and feature requests should be made upstream in the [Substrate](https://github.com/paritytech/substrate/tree/master/bin/node-popi) repository.

 ## Getting Started

-Depending on your operating system and Rust version, there might be additional packages required to compile this template.
+Depending on your operating system and Rust version, there might be additional packages required to compile this popi.
 Check the [installation](https://docs.substrate.io/install/) instructions for your platform for the most common dependencies.
 Alternatively, you can use one of the [alternative installation](#alternative-installations) options.